elektronenbindung/scheduling/README.md

 * By setting any background color for an employee an a specific day, you can indicate that the employee is not available on that day.
 * by setting 'x' for an employee on a specific day, you indicate that this employee has to work on that day.
 There is always exact one employee per day.
 * Below the schedule, you can determine whether a day as a free day ('F' - e.g. Saturday, Sunday, public holiday).
-The spreadsheet comüputes free days on Saturday and Sunday automatically.
+The spreadsheet computes free days on Saturday and Sunday automatically.
-* One futher line below every shift a set as a single shift ('E').
+* One futher line below every shift is set as a single shift ('E').
 If something else then 'E' is put in there, it means that the employee on that day and the following day has to be the same.
 * Column 'AG' indicates whether the employee is charged arccording to the "Arbeitgebermodell" or not (e.g. when the employee is charged according to an external nursing service).
 For the scheduling this is not relevant.
 However, when in this column you put 'FALSE', then the employee will not appear in the other tables, which are relevant for diffrent funding agencies.
 * Column 'AH': The amount of times the employee is working in the specific month.
 The sum of this column must match the length of the month.
 Otherwise you will get a red sum field.
 If everthing is fine, this sum field will become green.
 If this does not match something random will happen.
 A non positive value is interpreted as zero.
 * Column 'AI': The amount of free days the employee is intended to work.
 The value of this column must always be less or equal than 'AH'.
 Furthermore, the sum of this column must match the amount of free days.
 If this is the case, the sum field will become green, otherwise it is red and something random will happen.
 A non positive value is interpreted as zero.
 * Column 'AJ': This is the wished length of each block shift for each employee.
 The length of a block shift is the number of direct following shifts.
 If no value, a negative value or zero is set, it means that it does not matter
 * Column 'AK': This is the maximum length of a block shift.
-The value must be greater or equal to the one in column 'AJ'.
-Otherwise the value from column 'AK' is taken for the value in 'AJ'.
 If no value, a negative value or zero is set, it means that it does not matter.

 ## Known issues